Pioneer (Qld)

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Pioneer has an income below the national average.
-The median income is $45,966 and the average income is $52,727.
-This contrasts with Rest of Qld's figures where the median income is $53,146 and the average income is $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Pioneer would be approximately $50,521 (median) and $57,952 (average) as of September 2025.
-According to the 2021 Census, incomes in Pioneer rank modestly, between the 37th and 45th percentiles for household, family, and personal incomes.
-Income brackets indicate that 35.9% of Pioneer's population (844 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 31.7% occupy this bracket.
-Housing costs are manageable with 87.1% retained, but disposable income is below average at the 49th percentile.
+Income data from AreaSearch's latest postcode level ATO figures for financial year 2023 shows median income in Pioneer suburb is $45,966 and average income is $52,727.
+This is lower than Rest of Qld's median income of $53,146 and average income of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $50,521 (median) and $57,952 (average).
+According to 2021 Census figures, household, family, and personal incomes in Pioneer rank modestly, between the 37th and 45th percentiles.
+Income brackets indicate that 35.9% of the population, equivalent to 844 individuals, fall within the $1,500 - $2,999 income range, which is similar to regional levels where 31.7% occupy this bracket.
+Housing costs are manageable with 87.1% retained, but disposable income ranks below average at the 49th percentile.

 Frequently Asked Questions - Income